This post may contain affiliate links. Please see our disclosure policy.

 If you’re looking for a fun way to entertain guests, look no further than this simple dessert charcuterie board.
 It’s a fun way to combine all of your favorite treats into the easiest dessert ever.
 Whether it’s a birthday celebration, holiday party, movie night, valentine’s day, or just a girl’s night in – this gorgeous dessert charcuterie board is the perfect addition.

 Love a themed board?
-Check out my Breakfast Charcuterie Board and Halloween Charcuterie Board for more charcuterie board ideas!
+Check out my Breakfast Charcuterie Board and Halloween Charcuterie Board, Fall Charcuterie Board for more charcuterie board ideas!

 Is there anything better than walking into a room and seeing a dessert platter filled with nothing but sweet treats and all of your favorite things?
 Let me answer that for you – no!
 And if you’re looking for a quick and easy holiday dessert idea, this is IT.
 Everything can be store bought and placed on a beautiful board for a fun and festive dessert that takes minutes to assemble.